k4ben/uugnet/README.md

 | `help [command]` | Lists commands and their usage |
 | `exit`           | Disconnect from uugnet.        |

+If you would like to add a command, read [Telnet Commands](https://github.com/k4ben/uugnet/tree/master/internal/commands#telnet-commands) for more info.

 ## Getting Started

 ```bash